Teresa Bryant: Storylines

 Teresa reappears in Weatherfield on 13 April 2009.
 She turns up at Roy's Rolls extremely drunk wanting to see Darryl as it is his birthday.
 However, she is quickly ejected by Anna Windass (Debbie Rush).
 Later, Dev Alahan (Jimmi Harkishin) says that she can stay in the flat above the corner shop as she has nowhere to live, on the condition that Darryl would stay there with her.
 She subsequently gets her old job back at the takeaway much to the disapproval of Minnie Chandra (Poppy Jhakra) who does not want to work with her.

 Teresa is happy when she discovers that Dev has paid Darryl to move to Spain and break up with his daughter Amber (Nikki Patel), because he does not think Darryl is good enough for her.
 Teresa happily tells Amber what her father has done and Amber breaks up with Darryl and leaves for Oxford University, angry with Dev.
 Darryl throws Teresa out for this and the next day Lloyd finds her asleep in his taxi.
 She later has an argument with Liz McDonald (Beverley Callard) in the street, and when Liz and Lloyd also have an argument, he and Teresa go back to his place and have sex.
 Lloyd later gets back together with Liz and tells her he slept with someone that night but does not say who.
 Michelle Connor (Kym Marsh) soon tells her, and a fight breaks out in the pub between Liz and Teresa.
 Whilst attempting to punch Liz, Teresa accidentally punches Lloyd.
 Teresa subsequently goes on to have a casual relationship with Lloyd.

 In March 2010, Teresa begins working in Underworld as a cleaner to the amusement of the manual workers.
-After Kelly Crabtree (Tupele Dorgu) intentionally dirties the floor, Teresa attacks her with a mop which prompts Carla (Alison King) to break up the fight and sack Teresa on her first day of work.
+After Kelly Crabtree (Tupele Dorgu) intentionally dirties the floor, Teresa attacks her with a mop which prompts Carla Connor (Alison King) to break up the fight and sack Teresa on her first day of work.
 Shortly after, however, she regains her job after a grovelling apology.